carey-andrew/carey-andrew/README.md

 🔭 I’ve recently completed the School of code bootcamp, presenting our final project on Jan 10th.
 On Github you can find the project that we built in 4 weeks - Bubble, as well as other apps that I have made as part of my learning.
 The Bubble promo video can be found here https://youtu.be/z7_tHfFPTTU

+More recently I have been working on a website for a company - you can see our work in the Atedo repo.
 </p>

 My Skills